The Velvet Underground and Strange Reflections on NYC and Addictions

 Lost Souls and the Strange Drug Imagery of Influential Songs

 In 1967, Lou Reed, Nico, and the Velvet Underground contributed their talents to an album that easily ranks among the greatest releases in rock history.
 Despite the brilliance of the LP, it never sold well during its original release.
-The old saying went along the lines of ''Only about 10,000 people ever heard a Velvet Underground song yet all of them became musicians.''
+The old saying went along the lines of ''Only about 10,000 people ever heard a Velvet Underground song, yet all of them became musicians.''

 Quite a number of theories exist as to why the Velvet Underground's music did not catch on with audiences hungry for a new sound.
 The likely reason is the brilliant music was too atypically removed from the pop styles prevalent at the time.
-The other reason was lack of radio airplay.
+The other reason was the lack of radio airplay.
 Had more people were exposed to the music, they likely would have become fans.

 HEROIN was not the only great song on the LP.
-The work mixes haunting lyrics with romanticist poetry and eclectically bounces around various different musical styles and equally different themes from song to song.
-The music on the LP is curiously positive and depressing at the same time.
+The work mixes haunting lyrics with romanticist poetry and eclectically bounces around various musical styles and equally different themes from song to song.
+The music on the LP is curiously upbeat and depressing at the same time.
 Unfocused could be the cynical way to refer to the album.
 Visionary would be another and a more accurate one at that.